Asteraceae

 They can be white, almost colourless or brick red, rose, pink, yellow or purplish.

-Around any head the pappi may be of a single type but there is often a mix of types.
+Around any one head the pappi may be of a single type or a mix of types.

 They are often useful in determining the genus or, more often the species of a daisy.

-A floret is a small flower in a head and it may or may not be on a pedicel.
+A floret is a small flower in a head and each may have one or more bracts or paleae at the base.

 The corolla has 5 (3 to 6) petals joined to form a corolla tube with 0 to 5 lobes that are variously arranged.